We are driven by five genetic needs: survival, love and belonging, power, freedom, and fun.

 With this in mind, it constantly amazes me that Dominic still manages to say ‘ok’ in a friendly way when you tell him (by bawling from the other side of the house) to wait a minute.
 It amazes me more that he can then still remember to smile and say please and thank you when you eventually go to him.
 The frustration I feel when I’m staring at the drink over on the wrong side of the room must be tenfold if you cannot then go and get it, but instead have to rely on the kindness of others (when ‘others’ often mean older brothers or sisters who still haven’t forgiven you for telling your mum that they’re shoving the toys under the sofa rather than tidying them).

 Imagine, if you would, that you couldn’t move from the sofa in your house.
 It may sound rather relaxing at first, until you start to wonder if people would always be willing to be helpful, or consider your more basic needs, like going to the toilet, or getting a tissue when you need to blow your nose.
 If it is anything like our house you’d have to go through at least three ‘in a minutes’ before anyone would poke their head around the door to check you weren’t dangling by your leg, and their (dis)pleasure in being called would depend on how nice you had been that day, and what they had been in the middle of doing when you hollered for them.
+This natural drink can help you look after yourself when you’re feeling stressed or worried.

 My six year old child, who is stuck on the right hand corner of our sofa unless someone carries him somewhere different, must be a master of keeping his cool, of finding inner patience, tiptoeing his way through people managing and a connoisseur of picking his moment.
 With the small exception of a few wobbles where the waiting gets too much and some unfortunately placed fingernails and the occasional baring of teeth from time to time (only at his siblings), Dominic generally smiles, asks if it’s a bad time to request something and waits for your long minute to be up.